COACHES

 The Chabot Marlins have continually worked hard to ensure that we have a great coaching staff who are competent in the skills needed to coach swimming, but who also offer great encouragement while building the confidence of every swimmer.

-We are pleased to announce our coaching staff for the 2025 season, a team of coaches that were all Marlins themselves!
+We are pleased to announce our coaching staff for the 2026 season, coaches that were all Marlins themselves!

 How long have you been coaching?
 5 years